 Refugee health nurses and bicultural health workers are available at the following locations:

-A two hour and 15 minute self-paced course from the Centre for Culture, Ethnicity & Health to support health providers to work effectively across cultures and confidently use interpreters.
+A two hour and 15-minute self-paced course from the Centre for Culture, Ethnicity & Health to support health providers to work effectively across cultures and confidently use interpreters.

 Free for a limited time for Murray PHN primary health practitioners.